Trump’s illness forces cancellation of planned Wisconsin rally in covid-19 ‘red zone’

 Trump’s campaign had said there would be temperature checks and that attendees would be offered masks.
 But usage has been sparse at previous Trump rallies.

-That doesn’t bother Williams, the local Republican vice chair, who said he does not believe that masks protect people from coronavirus infection — and suggested they might actually do the opposite.
+That doesn’t bother Williams, the local Republican vice chair, who said he does not believe that masks protect people from the coronavirus — and suggested they might actually do the opposite.

 “Wisconsin’s spike happened after the mask mandate was put in place,” said Williams, who had told his assistant not to make any weekend plans for him so he would be free to attend Trump’s rally.
 “I’m not a scientist, but I have to be honest and say I don’t see the benefit.”